Weave Your World

 Serialized Fiction Mode

 Built for authors who publish chapter-by-chapter.
-Release schedule calendar, buffer depth tracker, published chapter state with edit warnings, and multi-platform tracking for Royal Road, Patreon, and KU.
+Release calendar, buffer depth tracker, published-chapter state with edit warnings, and multi-platform tracking for Royal Road, Patreon, and KU.

 Stop fighting your tools.